-- CPU: Quad-core; recommended: Intel Xeon E5-2670 v2 (Ivy Bridge) and 8-16 logical CPU cores - RAM: 6GB minimum; 15GB or more recommended - Disk: 100GB (SSD recommended); disk space requirements are very dependent on the volume of Enterprise Reporter data being processed, because the index size varies proportionally; the indexes for Change Auditor and InTrust data do not consume any disk space on the IT Security Search computer, because they are located in the data stores used by these systems - If you deploy on a virtual machine, make sure the CPU and memory requirements above are met, and do not overload the virtual machine host
+- · CPU: 6 cores minimum; 16 cores recommended - · RAM: 8GB minimum; 16GB or more recommended - Disk: 200GB (SSD recommended); disk space requirements are very dependent on the volume of Enterprise Reporter and Active Roles data being processed, because the index size varies proportionally; the indexes for Change Auditor, Recovery Manager for AD and InTrust data do not consume any disk space on the IT Security Search computer, because they are located in the data stores used by these systems - If you deploy on a virtual machine, make sure the CPU and memory requirements above are met, and do not overload the virtual machine host

-To find out the disk requirements for IT Security Search installation, consider the table below.
-It shows how much disk space is used for indexing in a sample environment with 10000 of each type of object.
-Scale the values according to your own circumstances.
+To find out the disk requirements for IT Security Search installation, consider the sections below.
+They describe how much disk space is used for indexing data provided by specific connectors.